Zamboanga City: Commonwealth era and city charter

 When the Commonwealth government was established in 1935, calls to convert the municipality of Zamboanga into a city increased.
 On September 23, 1936, through Assemblyman Juan Alano, the National Assembly of the Philippines passed Commonwealth Act No. 39 making Zamboanga a chartered city consisting of "the present territorial jurisdiction of the municipality of Zamboanga, the municipality of Bolong, the municipal district of Taluksangay, the whole island of Basilan and the adjacent islands, i.e., the municipality of Isabela, the municipal district of Lamitan, and the municipal district of Maluso."
 It was later signed by President Manuel Quezon on October 12, 1936.
-The charter made Zamboanga City as the largest city in the world in terms of land area.
+The charter made Zamboanga City the largest city in the world by land area.
 During these times, Zamboanga was the leading commercial and industrial city of Mindanao.

 Before World War II, Pettit Barracks, a part of the U.S. Army's 43d Infantry Regiment (PS), was stationed there.

 World War II

 When the Japanese invaded the Philippines, they were headed by Vice Admiral Rokuzo Sugiyama, accompanied by Rear Admiral Naosaburo Irifune.
-The Japanese landed at Zamboanga City on March 2, 1942.
+The Japanese imperial forces landed at Zamboanga City on March 2, 1942.
 The city became a branch hub of Unit 731 for human experimentation conducted by Japanese doctors.
 Among the experiments include amputations, dissections, and vivisections on live Filipinos.

-The Japanese government in the city was overthrown by American and Filipino forces following a fierce battle on March 10–12, 1945.
-The rebuilt general headquarters of the Philippine Commonwealth Army and Philippine Constabulary was stationed in Zamboanga City from March 13, 1945, to June 30, 1946, during the military operations in Mindanao and Sulu against the Japanese.
+American and Filipino forces overthrew the Japanese occupation in the city following a fierce battle on March 10–12, 1945.
+The rebuilt general headquarters of the Philippine Commonwealth Army and Philippine Constabulary was stationed in Zamboanga City from March 13, 1945, to June 30, 1946, during the military operations in Mindanao and Sulu against the Japanese imperial forces.

 Contemporary history

 After World War II

 After the war, citizens on the island of Basilan found it difficult to appear in courts, pay their taxes, or seek help from the mayor and other officials.
 Going from Basilan to the mainland required three or more hours of ferry travel.
 To fix the problem, Representative Juan Alano filed a bill in Congress to separate Basilan from Zamboanga City.
 The island of Basilan was proclaimed a separate city through Republic Act No. 288 on July 16, 1948.

-On April 7, 1953, by virtue of Republic Act No. 840, the city was classified as first-class city according to its revenue.
+On April 7, 1953, by virtue of Republic Act No. 840, the city was classified as a first-class city according to its revenue.

 On April 29, 1955, a special law changed the landscape of the city government when Republic Act No. 1210 amended the City Charter that made elective the position of city mayor and the creation of an elective vice mayor and eight elective city councilors.
-The vice mayor is the presiding-officer of the City Council.
-In November 1955, Liberal Party candidate Cesar Climaco with his running-mate, Tomas Ferrer won the first local elections.
+The vice mayor is the presiding officer of the City Council.
+In November 1955, Liberal Party candidate Cesar Climaco, with his running mate, Tomas Ferrer, won the first local elections.
 They were inducted into office on January 1, 1956, as determined by the Revised Election Code.